K-G-Witt/python-challenge/README.md

 3. Change in profit/loss over the entire period and the average of these changes;
 4. Greatest increase in profits over the entire period, and;
 5. Greatest decrease in profits over the entire period.

+**PyPoll:**
+Executing this script will output the following information:
+1. The total number of votes cast;
+2. A complete list of candidates who received votes;
+3. The percentage of votes each candidate won;
+4. The total number of votes each candidate won;
+5. The winner of the election based on the popular vote.

 ## Credits: